 - Improve the customer experience with better reliability and performance

 - Reduce operational cost and effort

 - Develop and enhance technical and business agility

-Somewhat riskier than rehosting, yet less complex than refactoring, replatforming can be categorized as a modernization “middle road” when it comes to risk and complexity because modernizing components usually involves some level of changes to the code.
+Somewhat riskier than rehosting, yet less complex than refactoring, replatforming can be categorized as a modernization “middle road” when it comes to risk and complexity, because modernizing components usually involves some level of changes to the code.
 Nonetheless, how do you know when the replatforming approach is the right decision?
 Which applications are best suited for this approach?
-And, more important, how can you further reduce project risk while streamlining the effort and maximizing all the benefits of a replatformed application on AWS?
+And, more importantly, how can you further reduce project risk while streamlining the effort and maximizing all the benefits of a replatformed application on AWS?

 Here’s a hint: observability and best practices.
 This white paper presents the knowledge and experience of New Relic working closely with AWS and explores how you can make informed decisions to optimize your efforts and outcomes.